-- awareness, where a presentation is considered the appropriate medium - working knowledge, where a tutorial with hands-on components are appropriate - specialist knowledge, where a dedicated workshop is required.
+- awareness, where a presentation is considered the appropriate medium - · working knowledge, where a tutorial with hands-on components are appropriate - specialist knowledge, where a dedicated workshop is required.

 Given that, for typical ESDW events, technical training forms only part of the overall program, here we only consider training at the awareness or working knowledge level.
-If specialist knowledge technical training is required, then a specific ESDW event can be considered in cases where such specialised training is not already provided elsewhere (for example, as part of the PATC program of training events) or where there is particularly high demand within the community for tailored content.
+If specialist knowledge technical training is required, then a specific ESDW event can be considered in cases where such specialised training is not already provided elsewhere (for example, as part of the PATC program of training events) or where there is particularly high demand within the community for tailored content (the PRACE E-CAM Tutorial in Simulation and Machine Learning described in Section 3 would be an example of such a workshop).

-A brief overview of some of the tools used within the expected context of technical training can be found in Deliverable 6.2: E-CAM Software Development Tools[2].
+A brief overview of some of the tools used within the expected context of technical training can be found in Deliverable 6.2: E-CAM Software Development Tools [2].